Non-Surgical GERD Treatment Options

 In addition, before being placed on a medicine, with all of the inconveniences, cost and potential side effects, we make sure they are needed and work with our patients determining whether this medical therapy is best for them.

 These drugs are very overused and it is estimated that about 30% of patients taking PPIs do not actually have reflux and do not require GERD treatment.
 We offer, when indicated the proper testing to confirm the diagnosis of acid reflux and making sure these medications provide you maximal benefit.

 However, we are well aware that approximately 40% of patients do not find the relief they are seeking from these medications; are quite concerned and continue to suffer needlessly.
 They are not offered testing and other treatment options.

 Today, make that decision to contact Dr. Nilesh Patel to learn more about non-surgical GERD treatment options.
-Register for your initial FREE Seminar at one of Heartburn treatment Centers, or contact us via email.
+Register for your initial FREE Evaluation at one of Heartburn treatment Centers, or contact us via email.